 Step 3.
-Determine Individual Students' Adequate Growth Attainment Status
+Determine Individual Students' AG Attainment Status

-The final adequate growth determination can be achieved in one of two ways.
+The final AG determination can be achieved in one of two ways.

-- Students scoring met or exceeded expectations level on the fourth grade ELA assessment will automatically demonstrate adequate growth regardless of their fifth grade ELA proficiency projection; OR - 2.
+- 1. Students scoring met or exceeded expectations level on the fourth grade ELA assessment will automatically demonstrate AG regardless of their fifth grade ELA proficiency projection; OR - 2.
 Students below or approaching expectations level on the fourth grade ELA assessment must meet his/her AG target to be promoted to fifth grade. - a.
-Students with a fourth grade ELA proficiency projection equal or greater than 42.5 percent will be promoted to fifth grade if their fifth grade ELA proficiency projection is at least 0.1 higher than their fourth grade proficiency projection; - b.
+Students with a fourth grade ELA proficiency projection equal to or greater than 42.5 percent will be promoted to fifth grade if their fifth grade ELA proficiency projection is at least 0.1 higher than their fourth grade proficiency projection; - b.
 Students with a fourth grade ELA proficiency projection less than 42.5 percent will be promoted to fifth grade if they meet their AG target (see Step 2 for AG target formula).

-Table 1 provides use cases for AG targets, fifth grade ELA proficiency projection target calculations, and promotion status.
+Table 1 provides use cases for AG targets, fifth grade ELA proficiency projection target calculations, and AG attainment status.

 Table 1.
-Use Cases of AG Targets, Fifth Grade ELA Proficiency Projection Target Calculations, and Promotion Decisions
+Use Cases of AG Targets, Fifth Grade ELA Proficiency Projection Target Calculations, and AG Attainment Status

-Scenario: A student with a fourth grade ELA proficiency projection of AG Target Fifth Grade ELA Proficiency Projection Target Actual Fifth Grade ELA Proficiency Projection Promotion Decision
+Scenario: A student with a fourth grade ELA proficiency projection of AG Target Fifth Grade ELA Proficiency Projection Target Actual Fifth Grade ELA Proficiency Projection AG Attainment Status

-10.0% 5.0% 15.0% 14.0% Retained
+10.0% 5.0% 15.0% 14.0% Did not meet

+AG

-25.0% 3.1% 28.1% 30.0% Promoted
+25.0% 3.1% 28.1% 30.0% Met AG

-42.4% 1.0% 43.4% 42.7% Retained
+42.4% 1.0% 43.4% 42.7% Did not meet

+AG

-42.5% 0.1% 42.6% 42.7% Promoted
+42.5% 0.1% 42.6% 42.7% Met AG

-45.0% 0.1% 45.1% 45.2% Promoted
+45.0% 0.1% 45.1% 45.2% Met AG

-50.0% 0.1% 50.1% 45.0% Retained
+50.0% 0.1% 50.1% 45.0% Did not meet

+AG

-51.0% 0.1% 51.1% 52.0% Promoted
+51.0% 0.1% 51.1% 52.0% Met AG

-Data Release Timeline
+Data Release Timeline and File Layouts